 Practical HGV licence training

 This is the bit that causes the most nerves and/or excitement.
 When you actually get to drive an HGV for the first time!
 We must stress that it is vital that you contact a reputable, local company.
-Don’t get caught out by fancy looking websites at the top of Google – they’re not all trustworthy!
+Don’t get caught out by fancy-looking websites at the top of Google – they’re not all trustworthy!
 Find a training school right here on TrainingMentor.co.uk and you can be sure you’re booking with a genuine, local business.
-The cost of getting your HGV licence can be substantial, so make sure you don’t hand over your hard-earned cash to the wrong company.
+The cost of getting an HGV licence in 2023 can be substantial, so make sure you don’t hand over your hard-earned cash to the wrong company.

 Driver CPC practical demonstration test